ibm-cloud-docs/cli/vpc-cri-login.md

    ```
    {: codeblock}

 For more information about logging in to the CLI with a private endpoint, see [Logging in to the CLI with a private endpoint](/docs/cli?topic=cli-service-connection#cli-private-vpc).
+For information about configuring a VPC connection to use a private API endpoint, see [Configuring a private endpoint gateway (required for VPC use)](/docs/cli?topic=cli-service-connection#cli-private-vpc).

 The resulting login session is valid for 60 minutes.
 {: note}